Monday, 12 May 2025

 It is hard to imagine that the whole cycle could be performance very often - the choral writing is virtuosic and a large group of instruments is required , some of which play for only a few moments.
 But as a one-off is was certainly a fascinating piece.

-I discovered quite recently that I have a family connection with Grainger - a distant great uncle know Grainger well and there is correspondence between them in the published Grainger correspondence.
-Finding that out gave me real pleasure.
+I discovered quite recently that I have a family connection with Grainger - a distant great uncle knew Grainger well and there is correspondence between them in the published Grainger correspondence.
+Finding out about that gave me real pleasure.

 No comments: